 Section 1.
 Requirements for Membership.
 Any person, firm, association, corporation, legal entity, or body politic or subdivision thereof may become a Member of Central Rural Electric Cooperative, (hereinafter referred to as the “Cooperative”) upon receipt of Cooperative services from the Cooperative, provided that he/she, or it, has first:

-(a) made a written application for membership therein;
+(a) made application for membership therein;

 (b) agreed to purchase from the Cooperative, services as hereinafter specified;